 - Awesomeness all day/night Saturday

-- Leave retreat location on Sunday afternoon
+- Leave camp location on Sunday afternoon

 - Arrive Roscoe Village Sunday late afternoon/early evening